All For Me Grog

 All for me beer and tobacco

-For I spent all me tin
+I spent all me tin on the lassies drinking gin

 Far across the western ocean I must wander

-Variant - All Through the Ale
+Parent Song - All Through the Ale

-Collected by Ray Harris from the singing of Mrs Smedley of Matlock, Derbyshire
+Collected by Ray Harris from the singing of Mrs. Smedley of Matlock, Derbyshire

 The hat that I have on, it is so greasy gone